A Space-Efficient Algebraic Approach to Robotic Motion Planning: Preliminaries

 An \emph{arithmetic circuit}~$\C$ over~$X$ is a directed acyclic graph (DAG) for which every source is labelled either by a constant from~$\mathbb Z_+$ (a \emph{scalar}) or by a variable from~$X$, and furthermore every internal node is labelled as either an \emph{addition} or a \emph{multiplication} node.
 The internal nodes and sinks of the DAG are called \emph{gates} and \emph{outputs}, respectively, of the circuit $\C$.

-For a node~$v \in \C$, we define~$\C[v]$ to be the arithmetic induced by all nodes that can reach~$v$ in~$\C$, including~$v$.
+For a node~$v \in \C$, we define~$\C[v]$ to be the arithmetic circuit induced by all nodes that can reach~$v$ in~$\C$, including~$v$.
 We further define~$P_{\C[v]}(X)$ to be the polynomial that results from expanding the arithmetic expression of~$\C[v]$ into a sum of products.
-For a circuit~$\C$ with a single output~$r \in V(\C)$, we write~$P_\C(X)$ for the polynomial~$P_{\C[r]}(X)$.
+For a circuit~$\C$ with a single output~$r \in V(\C)$, we write~$P_\C(X)$ for the polynomial~$P_{\C[r]}(X)$. \Cref{fig:example-circuit} illustrates an example of an arithmetic circuit.

 We now formalize the problem of checking whether the polynomial representation of an output node includes a multilinear monomial.

 \begin{problembox}{\MLD} \Input & An arithmetic circuit $\C$ over a set $X$ of variables and an integer $k$.\\ \Prob & For each output node $r \in V(\C)$, determine if $P_{\C[r]}(X)$ contains a multilinear monomial of degree at most $k$.\\ \end{problembox}